“Stay together for the kids” by Blink 182

 Tears come in violent spurts when I actually listen to the lyrics.
 Which is annoyingly often, since I keep stopping and restarting, begging for the torture to continue.

-My dogs, Cal and Ripley, lay their heads in my lap, tails thumping on the ottoman, completely oblivious to the chaos that has become my life.
-Their life.
+My dogs, Cal and Ripley, lay their heads in my lap, tails thumping on the ottoman, completely oblivious to the chaos that has become their life.
+My life.
 Big circular brown eyes wide with concern, mouths open, tongues out.
 Sporting identical smiles that Retrievers always seem to have.

 “Go!
 Leave me alone.
 Everyone else does.”